-Hey folks, want to share something on the lighter side of geosteering ops for our first blog post.
-(Additional, technical posts to follow!)
+Hey folks, want to share something on the lighter side of geosteering ops.
+(Check our our other technical posts here!)
 Any geologist who geosteers long enough can experience some serious ups and downs and we’re not talking about inclination or dip.
 Just to be fair we’ll look for another list to cover the engineering side of operations… enjoy!

 - It’s a lock!
 I know exactly where we are, I would bet my bonus on it.
 I AM A GEOLOGIST!